shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 layout: post
 title: "Open Exploration in EMA Workbench - Visualization Examples"
 date: 2019-09-09
-description: Visualization tips for open exploration of model objectives using EMA workbench # Add post description (optional)
+description: Visualization tips for open exploration of model objectives using EMA workbench.
-img: rotav_OE_title.png # Add image post (optional)
+img: rotav_OE_title.png
+fig-caption: Open exploration in EMA workbench.
 ---
 This post is intended for readers with an intermediate to advanced knowledge of the [ema workbench](https://github.com/quaquel/EMAworkbench) by Jan Kwakkel at TU Delft.
 The ema workbench documentation and GitHub tutorials contain many examples of how to implement the module.
 Here, emphasis is placed on multidimensional visualization techniques for open exploration of the objective space.